 For the last fifteen weeks, I have been slowly tearing down and rebuilding my schedule and habits to support the style of work that Cal Newport describes in his 2016 book Deep Work: Rules for Focused Success in a Distracted World.
 Although this is the first time I’ve read the book, I’ve been familiar with Newport and his ideas about learning and productivity for several years.
 When I was an Instructional Designer at a coding bootcamp, I read Newport’s Study Hacks blog and created student materials to help people use Active Recall while studying.
 When I was learning to code, I set aside time each week to engage in Deliberate Practice, a study technique made popular by Newport.

-Before reading the book, I knew that Deep Work was a way to quickly learn and master new things by honing, as Newport says, “the ability to focus without distraction on a cognitively demanding task.”
-While I understood Newport’s definition, I learned a lot from the first part of the book which lays out some philosophical arguments for Deep Work.
-In Part I, Newport explains why learning how to engage in Deep Work is in the reader’s personal and financial interests, but the argument that resonated most with me is that the quality of your life will be better if you engage in Deep Work because when you consistently grapple with hard problems you will increase your rate of intellectual and spiritual growth.
+Before reading the book, I knew that deep work was a way to quickly learn and master new things by honing, as Newport says, “the ability to focus without distraction on a cognitively demanding task.”
+While I understood Newport’s definition, I learned a lot from the first part of the book which lays out some philosophical arguments for pursuing this level of focus.
+In Part I, Newport explains why learning how to engage in deep work is in the reader’s personal and financial interests, but the argument that resonated most with me is that the quality of your life will be better if you engage in deep work because when you consistently grapple with hard problems you will increase your rate of intellectual and spiritual growth.
 Although much of the book focuses on techniques to increase the number of things you produce, Newport repeats this line several times: “A deep life if a good life,” and after experiencing the kind of repeated, focused attention he describes, I agree.

 My Approach to Deep Work

 I started by identifying the projects I wanted to complete, writing each one on its own sticky note, and posting them on a bulletin board near my desk.
 Below is a picture of that board which has my work-related projects on the left and personal projects on the right.